 Change 10.38.9.6 P96L14 as below ;

 14 When the Message Control field value is 0x20, the ranging executed in Hyper Block mode.
-In this case, the

-15 responders assume that Hyper Block mode starts from the specified Time Offset and they should acquire

-16 the configuration information from HBS IE and ARC IE. When the Message Control field value is 0x20
+In this case, When Hyper block mode starts, the controller should send HBS IE, ARC IE and Time Offset parameter so that controlee can recognize the Hyper Block mode starts from the specified Time Offset and controlee configure to receive it.
+When the Message Control field value is 0x20

 17 the Message Content field shall be formatted as shown in Figure 71.